Skill Level: Confident Beginner

 If you don't have this specialty quilting ruler, don't want to purchase one, and STILL want to make the block, you can download templates to cut your patches with.
 Click the appropriate link below.

-You must use the free Adobe program to print the templates, setting Custom Scale to 100% under the heading, Page Sizing and Handing, to insure they print at the correct size.
+You must use the free Adobe program to print the templates, setting Custom Scale to 100% under the heading, Page Sizing and Handling, to insure they print at the correct size.
 Adobe is the one program that prints these templates reliably.

 For stable block edges on the straight of grain, Patches 5 and 6 must be cut with the printed arrow parallel to the selvedge of your fabric.